alfredo2125/Data_Professional_Survey_Breakdown_AlexTheAnalyst/README.md

 # Conclusion
-- The interactive Dashboard transforms the data imported from excel to create an interactive immersive visualization to provide insights
+- The interactive Dashboard developed transforms the data imported from excel to create an interactive immersive visualization